mvantellingen/python-zeep/README.rst

 A fast and modern Python SOAP client

 Highlights:
- * Compatible with Python 2.7, 3.5, 3.6, 3.7, 3.8 and PyPy
+ * Compatible with Python 3.5, 3.6, 3.7, 3.8 and PyPy
  * Build on top of lxml and requests
  * Support for Soap 1.1, Soap 1.2 and HTTP bindings
  * Support for WS-Addressing headers
  * Support for WSSE (UserNameToken / x.509 signing)
- * Support for tornado async transport via gen.coroutine (Python 2.7+)
+ * Support for tornado async transport via gen.coroutine
- * Support for asyncio via aiohttp (Python 3.5+)
+ * Support for asyncio via aiohttp
  * Experimental support for XOP messages